 You can customize your double opt-in process in the Forms and response emails section of MailChimp's Form Builder.

-In the Form Builder, you'll design your MailChimp signup form and your response emails like the opt-in confirmation email and the final welcome email.
-The form and the associated emails help guide your potential subscribers through their double-opt in signup.
+In the Form Builder, you'll design your MailChimp signup form and your response emails that guide your potential subscribers through their double opt-in signup.

 Think of these documents as your opportunity to onboard new subscribers and introduce them to your brand.
-You can add branded assets and custom text to your form, or set up a welcome email with a coupon or special offer for new subscribers.
+You can add branded assets and custom text to your form, or enable a welcome email with a coupon or special offer for new subscribers.

 - Signup form

 The signup form is the first experience your potential subscribers will have with your brand.
-They'll fill out the form and click Subscribe to list.
+They'll fill out the form and click to submit it.